zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 <br><br>

 ```
-favicon = "favicon.png"
+favicon = "favicon.ico"
 ```
 * Optional
 * If present, your favicon will display as the tab icon
-* Put the favicon in the root of your site, i.e. put it under `static/favicon.png`
+* Put the favicon in the root of your site, i.e. put it under `static/favicon.ico`
-* It must have the extension of `.png`.
-See below link for helpful online tool
+* It must have the extension of `.ico`.
+See below link for favicon converter/generator tool
 * <https://realfavicongenerator.net/>
 <br><br>